jaclu/tmux-packet-loss/README.md

 As the plugin is initialized, it will terminate any already running background process, and start a new one.

-Each time check_packet_loss.sh is run, if the monitor background process is not running it is started, so should in all normal cases be self healing.
+Each time packet_loss.sh is run, if the DB is missing or the monitor background process hasn't been updated for a minute, the monitor is restarted, So an accidental stop of the monitor should in all normal cases be  self-healing.

 If the monitor experiences errors, packet loss of 101% or higher are reported.